aishoot/Blockchain_Explanations/README.md

 # BlockchainProjects
-A lot of blockchain projects.
+A lot of blockchain projects gathering.